How to Convert an Image to PDF in Google Drive

 • A Google account with access to Google Drive

 • The image file ready on your device.
 For Google Docs OCR, use JPEG, PNG, or GIF for best support.
+If the image is still on your phone, upload it to Google Drive first.

 • For the mobile method: Google Drive app installed on your Android device.